Hyomoto/TorchBox/docs/language/keywords.md

 #### `const`

-Declares a constant variable, which cannot be changed after its initial assignment.
+Defines a constant variable.
+Constants cannot be reassigned after their initial value.

 ```tinder
 const MAX_TRIES = 5
 ```

-* Attempting to assign a new value to a constant will raise an error.
+* Assigning a new value to a constant raises an error.

 ---